 The Joint Warfare Analysis Center (JWAC) of the Department of Defense (DoD), which had experienced budget cuts and staff reduction to the tune of 30 percent, adopted DevOps methodologies to retain the consistency in its development efforts.

 This resulted in a number of positives including the ability to put together new environments in a short duration and the reduced need for admin privileges, despite a few setbacks such as the unavailability of self-service provisioning.

 DevOps leaders and practitioners from different industries shared their thoughts, experiences and challenges related to DevOps at the conference.

 A medical SaaS service provider encountered numerous challenges in DevOps adoption.
 The company’s monolithic data model and conservative mindset blocked its smooth transition to DevOps at the organization level and consequently had to be modified.
 The centralized DevOps team was operating in silos resulting in several bottlenecks.
 This was offset by integrating the DevOps practices across the development teams.

 A major insurance company adopted DevOps practices to become a best-in-class software development organization.
 Refining its testing environment and applying DevOps principles, the company drastically reduced the testing process, which subsequently delivered significant business benefits like streamlining the claims process in just eight hours by an astounding 40 percent.

-An online retail company streamlined its ordering and fulfillment processes through DevOps practices, which in turn, fueled the demand and company’s growth through increased infrastructure investment, speed, reliability and efficiency.
+An online retail company streamlined its ordering and fulfillment processes through DevOps practices, which in turn, fueled the demand and company’s growth through increased infrastructure investment, speed, reliability, and efficiency.

-Overall, every organization irrespective of industry could benefit and grow significantly by adopting and applying the DevOps principles.
+Overall, every organization irrespective of the industry could benefit and grow significantly by adopting and applying the DevOps principles.